Explore what’s new down South

-All signs point South for local art, flavors and fun.
-Just past the hustle and bustle of downtown, you’ll find Southtown the Arts District.
+All signs point South for local art, flavors, and fun.
+Just past the hustle and bustle of downtown, you’ll find Southtown Culture.
 Southtown encompasses a large creative community and is unique with a mix of artists, locally-owned bars, coffee shops, boutiques, museums and art galleries.
 It also includes King William, a Victorian-inspired neighborhood filled with history and charm.
-Perfect for urban exploring, the area boasts micro distilleries, parks, exploration along the San Antonio River, public art and plenty of mixed-use spaces where artists welcome all with open arms.
+Perfect for urban exploring, the area boasts micro-distilleries, parks, exploration along the San Antonio River, public art, and plenty of mixed-use spaces where artists welcome all with open arms.
 Come explore what’s new and historic down South.

 Historical Significance